sensedeep/senselogs/README.md

 ### Dynamic Logging and Environment Variables

-SenseLogs filtering can be dynamically controlled by calling addFilter/setFilter or by setting environment varibles for Lambda functions.
+SenseLogs filtering can be dynamically controlled by calling addFilter/setFilter or by setting environment variables for Lambda functions.

 SenseDeep keeps three log filter sets: